rebsonoliveira/sql-server/samples/databases/wide-world-importers/wwi-ssasmd/README.md

 1. SQL Server 2016 (or higher) with the database WideWorldImportersDW.
 2. Visual Studio 2015.
 3. SQL Server 2016 (or higher) Analysis Services.
+    1. This needs to be installed on the same machine as Visual Studio to be able to build the project.

 <a name=run-this-sample></a>

 ## Running the sample